Tomas-Sereikis/hapi-boilerplate/README.md

 ### Code generation

-Create controller by running `node tasks/createController.js controllerName controllerPath/fileName`, this will create a file with configs and `scheme.ts` file if it is not defined yet.
+Create controller by running `yarn util:create-controller controllerName controllerPath/fileName`, this will create a file with configs and `scheme.ts` file if it is not defined yet.